 Now, knead your dough with your hands using a rolling pin to roll your pasta.
 Roll out into a circle by stretching as well as pressing down.
 Stretch the dough by rolling a quarter way back onto the pin and gently pushing the pin away from you.
 Turn the disc a quarter turn and repeat.
 Do this twice more.

-Cut the dough into squares, place some mix from the pastry bag in the middle and fold it to make the form of a tortelli.
+Cut the dough into squares, place some mix from the pastry bag in the middle and fold it to take the form of a tortelli.
 Then, bring the water to a boil, add the pasta and cook for about 3 minutes or until they rise to the surface.

 How to close the past to have a tortelli?
 Look at this video I made of my husband closing them.